 Baccalaureate-oriented credits earned at Harper College are transferable to other institutions of higher learning.

-Students intending to transfer to other institutions should consult with the institution as well as their student development faculty member to assure efficient transfer.
+Extensive transfer information is available to students in D142 and I117.
+Students intending to transfer to other institutions are strongly encouraged to consult with the institution as well as Student Development staff members to assure efficient transfer.